Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Generic superposition of states

-The Wigner function for this state is shown in Fig.~\ref{fig:cat8} and is derived by adjusting the relevant parameters in Eq.~(\ref{eq:L_compo_Wigner}) with $L=8$.
-The central interference pattern exhibits isotropic sub-Planck structures at the center of phase space, and this pattern can be mathematically expressed as
+The Wigner function for this state is shown in Fig.~\ref{fig:cat8}, and is derived by adjusting the relevant parameters in Eq.~(\ref{eq:L_compo_Wigner}) with $L=8$.
+The central interference pattern exhibits isotropic sub-Planckian structures at the center of phase space, and this pattern can be mathematically expressed as

-Figure~\ref{fig:extensions} demonstrates the limitations of the isotropic sub-Planck structure in phase space for $L=8$.
-A visual comparison with our $L=6$ case clearly shows the equivalence of central isotropic features, suggesting that an isotropic version of sub-Planck structures can be achieved through the superposition of three cat states.
-This concept can be extended to the superposition of five cat states, referred to as 10-component cat states, as follows:
+Figure~\ref{fig:extensions} demonstrates the limitations of the isotropic sub-Planckian structure in phase space for $L=8$.
+A visual comparison with our $L=6$ case clearly shows the equivalence of central isotropic features, suggesting that an isotropic version of sub-Planckian structures can be achieved through the superposition of three cat states.
+This concept can be extended to the superposition of five cat states, referred to as ten-component cat states, as follows:

 As previously discussed, the Wigner function for this state is obtained by setting $L=10$ with the relevant phases in Eq.~(\ref{eq:10_compo_cat}).
-Figure~\ref{fig:cat10} shows the corresponding Wigner function, illustrating central interference with isotropic sub-Planck structures at the phase-space origin.
+Figure~\ref{fig:cat10} shows the corresponding Wigner function, illustrating central interference with isotropic sub-Planckian structures at the phase-space origin.
 The central interference in this case is given by

 Finally, the 12-component cat state, essentially a superposition of three compass states as previously discussed~\cite{shukla_superposing_2023}, presents a situation similar to our cases.
 As shown in Fig.~\ref{fig:cat12}, this specific case is denoted by